 Handling of Feedbacks and Complaints

-The School is to seek feedback from its key stakeholders and external partners for continual
+The Institute is to seek feedback from its key stakeholders and external partners for continual

 improvement of its systems and processes.